cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-3.md

 .no-bullet[
 *
 * Configuration as Code (CasC) for CloudBees CI simplifies the management of a CloudBees CI cluster by capturing the configuration of CloudBees CI Operations Center and ***managed controllers*** (Jenkins instances) in human-readable declarative configuration files which can then be applied in a reproducible way and managed as code.
 * By capturing the configuration in files, it can be treated as a revision-controlled artifact.
-It can be versioned, tested, validated, and then applied to a *managed controller* while being centrally managed from CloudBees CI Operations Center.
+That configuration can be versioned, tested, validated, and then applied to a *managed controller* while being centrally managed from CloudBees CI Operations Center.
 * The configuration of a CloudBees CI *managed controller* is defined in a collection of YAML files referred to as a *configuration bundle*.
 * CasC for CloudBees CI expands on what is offered by OSS Jenkins CasC by enabling the management of **CasC at scale** across many *managed controllers* and including the **ability to manage plugins** and **job configuration** for all of your team specific *managed controllers*.
 ]